 3. Turn dough out onto a lightly floured surface.
 Knead until it is smooth and an even yellow with no streaks of flour.
 This will only take a minute or two.
 Shape dough into a ball, cover with an overturned bowl, and let rest for 30 minutes to allow the gluten to relax.

-4. Cut dough into six equal pieces.
-Place five back under the bowl.
-Thoroughly dust sixth piece and pasta machine rollers.
+4. Cut dough into four equal pieces.
+Place three back under the bowl.
+Thoroughly dust the fourth piece and pasta machine rollers.
 Pat dough into a flattened disk, and pass through rollers on the widest setting.
 Fold into thirds, dust the outside with flour, and pass through rollers again.
 Repeat process about 5 times until dough is smooth and satiny.

 5. Set rollers to the next smaller notch and pass floured dough through.
 Continue passing dough through progressively narrower rollers until it reaches desired thickness, about 1/8 – 1/16 inch.
-Set sheet aside and repeat rolling process with a second piece of dough.
+Cut dough sheet in half.

 7. Bring a pot of salted water to a boil.
 Cook ravioli until al dente, 2-5 minutes.
 Drain water and gently toss ravioli with tomato sauce.